goncaloGIT/mykernelpanic/Load Balancer and High Availability Guide/README.md

 - IP Hash – The IP address of the client is used to determine which server receives the request.

--Random with Two Choices – Picks two servers at random and sends the request to the one that is selected by then applying the Least Connections algorithm.
+- Random with Two Choices – Picks two servers at random and sends the request to the one that is selected by then applying the Least Connections algorithm.

 For this you will need at least 4 server's, where